 TGaz Editor: please revise the second paragraph on page 152 of section 28.3.19a HE Ranging NDP of 11az D1.0 as below:

 When the TXVECTOR parameter LTF_SEQUENCE is present, Secure HE-LTFs as defined in Section 28.3.17dare used and the Packet Extension field will be partially replaced by a zero power GI in its first 0.8 μs or 1.6 μs, depending on the TXVECTOR parameter GI_TYPE, see Figure 28-52c (HE Ranging NDP format with Secure HE-LTFs).
+The total number of HE-LTF symbols is the product of the number of LTF repetitions LTF_REP and NHE-LTF, the number of HE-LTF based on the number of space-time streams NSTS, as defined in Table 4 21-13 (Number of VHT-LTFs required for different numbers of space-time streams).